w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide headings to structure text
+## Use headings to convey meaning and structure

 Use clear and simple headings to split up text into manageable chunks.
 Headings should be short and aim to describe or introduce the following section.
 They should clarify what the following section is about.